 Trinidad and Tobago is known for its cultural diversity and rich historical roots.
-The blend of these attributes has resulted in a microcosm of creative talent and best practice models for the island’s creative sectors.
-Key subsectors that have emerged include Fashion, Film and Entertainment and Animation.
-These areas have been thriving and expanding and present appeal to a growing international market.
+The blend of these attributes results in a microcosm of creative talent and best practice models for the island’s creative industries.

 - Over 150 trained and experienced animators

 Since 2001, Animae Caribe’s Animation and Digital Media Festival has raised the awareness of animation in the Caribbean.
 The festival attracts top animators from studios such as Dreamworks, Cartoon Network, Pixar, Aardman and Nicklelodeon to T&T to present and host workshops for upcoming and professional animators.

 There are duty-free concessions for film makers on machinery, equipment and materials for the production of motion pictures in T&T.

 T&T is an ideal location for local and foreign film production due to a diversity of cultures and a combination of historical and modern architectural landscapes.

 Educated, Skilled Workforce

 There are over 7,000 university graduates annually.
 UTT offers tertiary level training in Performing Arts, Fashion Design, Digital Media Studies and Fashion Management, while UWI offers education in Film Production, Carnival Studies, Dance, Music, Theatre Arts and Visual Arts.

 Tamana InTech Park